St Ambrose RC Primary School - Geography Curriculum

 The curriculum content may appear daunting, but don’t panic — you are already an accomplished geographer!
 Your daily life constantly provides you with rich geographical experiences, information and understanding.
 You think and act geographically, often without realising it.
-It comes naturally … as you navigate your way around your home and neighbourhood; as you make sense of local and world news; as you respond to the weather forecast, as you decide on a holiday location and how to get there.
+It comes naturally as you navigate your way around your home and neighbourhood, make sense of local and world news, respond to the weather forecast, and decide on a holiday location and how to get there.

 On a journey, you can share the road map or map phone app with your son or daughter so they can follow the route while you talk about where you are going.
 Alternatively, ask them to draw a map of their journey to school or the local shop, including any natural or man-made features along the way.

-Holidays are an ideal opportunity to compare the location with their home area — you might ask your child to talk through five similarities and differences, for example.
+Holidays are an ideal opportunity to compare the location with their home area — you might ask your child to talk through five similarities and differences.
 Holidays also provide an opportunity for a museum visit or a trip to a tourist attraction.

 Closer to home, use anything at your disposal!
 Magazines, TV, films and even some computer games can provide your child with a view of distant places.
 They enable your child to be transported instantly to another place.
-Prompt their thinking with questions, such as: What might the weather be like in this place?
+Prompt their thinking with questions: What might the weather be like in this place?
 Why might the road have been built where it is?
-The list of questions is endless and will lead to all sorts of discussions which will really help to develop curiosity about, and understanding of, the world.
+The list of questions is endless and will lead to discussions that will help develop curiosity about and understanding of the world.

 Home-learning Links and Ideas

 Tour the world with google maps.
-Make sure you select satellite setting to get a good look at the land use and different environments. https://firstname.lastname@example.org,1.2741857,14z
+Make sure you select the satellite settings to get a good look at the land use and different environments. https://firstname.lastname@example.org,1.2741857,14z

 Below there are files to download where you will find out more about what your child will be learning in Geography.
 Please also see their class webpage.